BobFIV/PSU_CAPSTONE_F2021/sensor_oneM2M/README.rst

 Then the program enters a loop of:
    Retrieving latest user settings from the Settings CNT Reading the Temperature, SoilMoisture, and Humidity sensors averaging according to settings, with times between sensor reads defined by Settings
-   Reads latest GPS and Rainfall Trigger data
-   Sends all of these values as CINs to the cloud CSE Time between transmissions to the cloud CSE is defined in Settings
+   Reads latest GPS and Rainfall Trigger data, and battery percentage Sends all of these values as CINs to the cloud CSE Time between transmissions to the cloud CSE is defined in Settings